-The SLP sessions were focused on improving her oral language expression and written language comprehension.
-Goals were selected based on the client's input of perceived challenges, combined with information gathered by language assessments, with an overall goal to increase functional communication and life participation.
-Claire struggled to provide a clear verbal explanation; her responses were initially verbose, irrelevant, and/or confounded by many grammatical, morphological, and word-finding errors.
-The participant struggled to “find the words” and found this to be a significant barrier in everyday conversations, therefore naming was targeted by the SLP (ie, generative naming using goal-driven categories)52 and in ABA sessions (ie, through fluency training).
+The sessions led by the SLP focused on improving Claire’s oral language expression and written language comprehension, with selected goals based on her input about perceived challenges, combined with information gathered by language assessments, guided by the overall goal of increasing her functional communication and life participation.
+At baseline, Claire struggled to provide a clear verbal explanation; her responses were initially verbose, irrelevant, and/or confounded by many grammatical, morphological, and word-finding errors.
+She struggled to “find the words” and found this to be a significant barrier in everyday conversations, therefore ‘naming’ was targeted by the SLP (through generative naming using goal-driven categories)52 and in ABA sessions (through fluency training).

-Claire was taught “remembering strategies” (eg, visualizing herself in a grocery store when targeting generative naming of foods) and was taught to use sub-categories (e.g., fruit, produce, dairy, dry goods, etc.) to re-establish semantic networks and associations.
-Training atypical examples (ie, “things that you can buy in a souvenir shop”) has been shown to strengthen semantic features and lead to generalization as these categories are not pre-established in memory.52 The SLP used personally relevant and/or high-interest topics such as travel and family when creating targets whenever possible.
+Claire was taught “remembering strategies” (e.g., visualizing herself in a grocery store when targeting generative naming of foods), in addition to how to use sub-categories – like fruit, produce, dairy, dry goods – to re-establish semantic networks and associations.
+Training using atypical examples, such as “things that you can buy in a souvenir shop,” has been shown to strengthen semantic features and lead to generalization, as these categories are not pre-established in memory.52 The SLP used personally relevant and/or high-interest topics such as travel and family when creating targets whenever possible.

-The SLP directly targeted the participant’s ability to provide clear and concise verbal explanations (eg, tell me the 5 steps to making a bed), the accurate use of pronouns (ie, personal pronouns such as he/she, possessive such as his/hers, and reflexive such as himself/herself), and the use of logico-grammatical relationships53 (eg, using correct relationship words such as brother, sister, cousin, to describe a relationship between 2 people in her family, and the reverse, such as “Angie is my daughter; I am Angie’s mom”).
+The SLP directly targeted the participant’s ability to provide clear and concise verbal explanations (e.g., tell me the five steps to making a bed), the accurate use of personal, possessive and reflexive pronouns, and the use of logico-grammatical relationships,53 such as using correct relationship words such as brother, sister, cousin, to describe a relationship between two people in her family, as well as the reverse, such as “Angie is my daughter; I am Angie’s mom”.
 These goals were selected based on client input combined with gaps identified in diagnostic assessment.
-SLP sessions also focused on improving her understanding of written language comprehensions.
-In her speech-language therapy sessions, Claire learned and used metacognitive reading strategies to improve her comprehension while reading a fiction novel of her choice.
-She actively summarized content that she read (ie, Claire took notes at the end of each chapter and notable details within chapters) and utilized supports such as creating a family tree to better understand the characters and their relationships.
+SLP sessions also focused on improving her written language comprehension in which Claire learned and used metacognitive reading strategies to improve her comprehension while reading a novel of her choice.
+She actively summarized content that she read by taking notes on the significant details as she finished each chapter, and utilized supports such as creating a family tree to better understand the characters and their relationships.

 Caregiver Training

-Caregiver training is an essential component of an intensive aphasia program for several reasons: a) to educate the family about the individual’s strengths and unique challenges, b) to support maintenance and generalization of skills taught in therapy sessions, and c) to improve conversations for both partners by acknowledging the competence of the person with aphasia.42 Having better conversations at home using supported conversation strategies allows the person with aphasia to increase participation in their life beyond the treatment room.
-Claire’s family, including her adult daughter, her two school-aged grandchildren, her adult son, and her partner, attended a caregiver training session in supportive conversation strategies42 with the Speech-Language Pathologist.
-The SLP also provided information about Claire’s communication strengths and challenges, treatment goals, and recommendations to maintain progress post-treatment.
+Caregiver training is an essential component of an intensive aphasia program for several reasons: a) to educate the caregiver, support person and family about the individual’s strengths and unique challenges, b) to support maintenance and generalization of skills taught in therapy sessions, and c) to improve conversations for both partners by acknowledging the competence of the person with aphasia.42 Having better conversations at home using supported conversation strategies allows the person with aphasia to increase participation in their life beyond the treatment room.
+Claire’s family – including her adult daughter, her two school-aged grandchildren, her adult son, and her partner – attended a caregiver training session on strategies for engaging in supportive conversation42 with the Speech-Language Pathologist.
+The SLP also provided the family with information about Claire’s communication strengths and challenges, treatment goals, and recommendations to help maintain her progress post-treatment.

 RESULTS